 This situation arises when traders try to enter the market when everything is stable.
 However, when they make an entry, the price reverse.
-Thus, time frame matters in the fake breakout.
+Thus, the time frame matters in the fake breakout.

 False breakout can happen in any market condition and price trend.
 To trade successfully in the false breakout, traders need to do a couple of things.

 - Try to understand the reason behind the fake breakout.

 - Asses fake breakout and how it will impact the price trend.

 - Pay attention to the extreme points in the market.

 If you don’t want to get caught in fake breakout trading, you can wait for the asset’s price to close outside the range.
 If this happens a couple of times, you can assume that the price trend will start again.

 A trendline is a way of knowing the price trend of an asset in the market.
 Identifying the trendline can help traders to make successful trades.
 That’s because trendline assists traders in knowing whether or not the market is working in their favor.

 A trendline is a simple and easy-to-use tool, divided into categories, i.e., downward trend line and upward trend line.